jkunimune/Djastiz/Dictionaries/en-dict.md

 Solomon Island; Solomon Islander; from the Solomon Islands

 - <a name="'solomonwon">**'solomonwon**</a> _n._ (['solomon](#'solomon)+[won](#won))
-olomon Islander; the people of the Solomon Islands
+Solomon Islander; the people of the Solomon Islands

 - <a name="'solomontec">**'solomontec**</a> _n._ (['solomon](#'solomon)+[tec](#tec))
 Solomon Islands (country)